 Social and Behavioral Sciences Pathway

-In the Social and Behavioral Sciences career and academic pathway at Los Angeles City College, students have the opportunity to explore a wide range of fields, including psychology, sociology, and political science.
-These programs offer comprehensive coursework covering various aspects of human behavior, cognition, emotion, developmental psychology, abnormal psychology, and research methods.
-Social Sciences programs delve into the examination of social structures, institutions, and processes, addressing critical issues such as inequality, diversity, globalization, and social change.
+This pathway provides students with the opportunity to explore programs covering various aspects of human behavior, cognition, emotion, psychology, and research methods.
+Social sciences programs allow you to delve into the examination of social structures, institutions, and processes, addressing critical issues such as inequality, diversity, globalization, and social change.

 Social and Behavioral Sciences Programs